 The Wendy's Company requires prospective franchisees to demonstrate $500K+ in liquid assets and $1M+ net worth.
 These are franchisor thresholds independent of the SBA lender's equity injection requirement.
 The SBA injection (10–20% of project cost) must come from non-borrowed funds.
 On a $3M Wendy's new build, that is $300K–$600K in required SBA injection, with $500K+ total liquidity to satisfy Wendy's franchisor threshold.

 ClearValue Lending works with franchise operators at every stage — from first-unit acquisition to multi-unit expansion financing.
 Apply at Find my match.
-Your file routes to one matched lender.
+Your file routes to the funding partners best matched to your file.
 Related: SBA 7(a) loans explained · SBA 504 loan explained.

 Sources